Ravi Naik

-Ravi S. Naik (born 18 September 1946) is a former chief minister and Bharatiya Janata Party politician in Goa, India.
-He started his career on the Maharashtrawadi Gomantak Party.
+Ravi Sitaram Naik (18 September 1946 – 14 October 2025) was an Indian politician who served as the fourth Chief Minister of Goa, holding the office twice (from 1991 to 1993 and lastly from April to April 1994).
+He was a member of the Bharatiya Janata Party (BJP).
+Naik started his political career as a member of the Maharashtrawadi Gomantak Party (MGP).

-Early life
+Personal life and death

-He was born on 18 September 1946 in Ponda, Goa.
-His father is Sitaram Naik.
+Ravi Sitaram Naik was born in Ponda, Goa on 18 September 1946.
+His father was Sitaram Naik.

-His biodata lists him as an "agriculturist, political and social worker", and his home is in the central Goa sub-district of Ponda.
-His "favourite pastime and recreation" activities are listed as gardening, music, reading and watching TV, while his "special interest" is listed as social service.
+His biodata listed him as an "agriculturist, political and social worker", and his home was in the central Goa sub-district of Ponda.
+His "favourite pastime and recreation" activities were listed as gardening, music, reading and watching television, while his "special interest" was listed as social service.